Skip to main content

 The above list is not exhaustive.
 Many conditions may qualify for LTD benefits, but claimants must prove to their insurers that their conditions disable them under the specific terms of their policies.

-The Three Stages of the LTD Claim and Appeal Process
+What Are the Three Stages of the LTD Claim and Appeal Process?

 3 Stages of the Long-Term Disability Claim Process

-There are up to three potential stages of the LTD claim and appeal process.
+There are three stages of the LTD claim and appeal process.
 These stages are:

 • The Initial Claim